 Next, you will see the Phases area for the Lifecycle along with a new Phase titled “New Phase 1” along with a summary of the contents of the Phase which right now just contains a single Transition.
 Click on the arrow next to the name of the Phase to expand it’s contents.
 Here you have the opportunity to rename the Phase to a name of your choosing, add Tasks or Approvals, and create Transitions.

 Although not a requirement for a Lifecycle, it is common for a process to require some form of approval before work can be performed.
-Approvals allow you to require a definitive yes/no answer from another member of your organization.
+Approvals allow you to require a definitive yes/no answer from another member or members of your organization.
 To create an approval for our new Lifecycle, click the “Add Approval” button.
 The Add Approval window will appear with some options for the Approval.
 You can create a title for this Approval, and since it is what will be seen by the approver in their tasks it’s best to chose a sufficiently descriptive title.
 If you have additional information to provide beyond what will fit in the title you can use the Additional Details field to include more information about the Approval.
 The Approvers field is where you would add one or more approvers to your Approval.
 Approvers can be any Agent or End User in Tikit.

 Here you have the opportunity to rename the Transition and change the behavior of the Transition from “Use Default Logic” to “Use Logic Builder”.
 The first option “Use Default Logic”, requires that all tasks and approvals in a Phase are completed before the Lifecycle moves to the next linear Phase in the Lifecycle.
 The second option, “Use Logic Builder” allows you to take manual control of your Transition and customize the behavior.
 This allows you to specify the behavior that happens when specific criteria are met by your Tasks and Approvals.
 For example, you can create a Transition that moves you back to a previous Phase in the Lifecycle if an Approval is rejected.